Paedotherium: History

 The first remains associated today with Paedotherium were first described in 1887 by Florentino Ameghino, and attributed to the related genus Pachyruckhos due to an important number of similarities.
 He name the remains Pachyrukhos bonaerense.
-Its holotype is MACN 1184, remains of the palatal area including the incisors, molars and premolars, to which he include another specimen, MACN 1667, both assumed to come from the Ensenada Formation.
+Its holotype is MACN 1184, remains of the palatal area including the incisors, molars, and premolars, to which he include another specimen, MACN 1667, both assumed to come from the Ensenada Formation.

 In 1888 Hermann Burmeister describe the new genus Paedotherium insigne.
 It is, however, rapidly considered a synonym of Pachyrukhos, which take precedence and to which most Paedotherium remains were attributed until 1926.

 In 1908, Ameghino mentions three new species, Pachyrukhos chapadmalensis, P. brusquitaensis, and P. marplatensis.
 In 1914, P. brusquitaensis is considered by Rovereto as a synonym of P. chapalmalensis.

 In 1926, Lucas Kraglievich revalidated the genus Paedotherium over remains from the Early Pliocene Monte Hermoso Formation of Argentina.
-He also associates other remains from the Chapadmalal Formation to the genus, including an humerus and a tibiofabula (MACN 6125), for which he create the species Paediotherium imperforatum.
+He also associates other remains from the Chapadmalal Formation to the genus, including a humerus and a tibiofabula (MACN 6125), for which he create the species Paediotherium imperforatum.

-In 1937, Cabrera described the two new species P. minor and P. affine, from remains from late Miocene rocks of the Arroyo Chasicó Formation.
-P. minor holotype (MLP 29-IX-I-116) included palatal remains with an upper incisor and a set of cheek teeths.
+In 1937, Cabrera described the two new species P. minor and P. affine, from remains from Late Miocene rocks of the Arroyo Chasicó Formation.
+P. minor holotype (MLP 29-IX-I-116) included palatal remains with an upper incisor and a set of cheek teeth.

 In 1956, Castellanos described two new species of Paedotherium, P. isolinense and P. brocherense, from fragmentary mandibular remains.

 In 1972 Zetti described Raulringueletia from fragmentary cranial remains (MLP 62-IV-6-1) from the Huayquerian of the Carro Quemado Formation, as well as the new species P. borrelloi, which he thought was intermediate between P. minor (to which he associated P. affine) and P. typicum.

 In 1998 Cerdeño and Bond reevaluate Paedotherium and merge Raulringueletia dolicognathus on the basis of the presence of diagnostic features of Paedotherium on its holotype.
 They, however, maintain it as a species, creating Paedotherium dolicognathum, but considering it a potential specimen of Paedotherium minor.
 Their study consider P. bonaerense, P. insigne, P. ictus, P. maximus and P. miramarensis as synonyms, P. bonaerense taking priority.
 P. chapadmalense, P. brusquitaense and P. marplatense were also revised as synonym of P. typicum, as well as P. borrelloi as synonymous with P. minor.
 The study also estimated the holotypes of P. isolinense and P. brocherense as non-diagnostic, making the two species nomem dubium.

-Finally, in 2015, an article authored by Reguero et al created a new species, P.kakai, with S.Sal.Scar.Paleo.2012-045 as holotype, a mandibular fragment with cheek teeths.
+Finally, in 2015, an article authored by Reguero et al created a new species, P. kakai, with S.Sal.Scar.Paleo.2012-045 as holotype, a mandibular fragment with cheek teeths.
 It was named kakai after the Cacán language spoken by the native Diaguitas and Calchaquies in the Salta Province, were the holotype of the new species was found.

 In 2017 a new analysis by Ercoli et al of the teeth remains resurrected P. borrelloi as a valid species.